christiangoran/child-personality-quiz/TESTING.md

 - - -
 #### **1: Hover function on buttons does not work with touch screen devices **

-I needed to remove hover effect on smallest media queries for screen size.
+I tried to remove the hover function for smaller screen sizes.
+However this did not work well.
+There seem to be several options to explore for touch displays and I will add this function to a future version of the website.

 *Before & After*